 Depression is a mood disorder in which people experience feelings of sadness, loneliness, and loss of interest for long periods of time.
 It is a fairly common condition in the United States.
-As many as one in 10 American adults report symptoms of depression, according to the Centers for Disease Control and Prevention (CDC).
+As many as one in 20 Americans from the age 12 and older report symptoms of depression, according to the Centers for Disease Control and Prevention (CDC).

 - loss of interest in normal activities